Expertium/expertium.github.io/Benchmark.md

 All FSRS algorithms use the DSR model of memory.

+1.​ ​FSRS v1 and v2: the initial experimental versions of FSRS.

-1.​ ​FSRS v3.
+2.​ ​FSRS v3.
 It was the first version of FSRS that people actually used, it was released in October 2022.
 It wasn't terrible, but it had issues.
 Jarrett, I, and several other users have proposed and tested several dozens of ideas (only a handful of them proved to be effective) to improve the algorithm.

-2.​ FSRS v4.
+3.​ FSRS v4.
 It came out in July 2023, and at the beginning of November 2023, it was integrated into Anki.
 It's a significant improvement over v3.

-3.​ FSRS-4.5.
+4.​ FSRS-4.5.
 It's a slightly improved version of FSRS v4, the shape of the forgetting curve has been changed.

-4.​ FSRS-5.
+5.​ FSRS-5.
 The newest version.
 The main difference is that it takes into account same-day reviews, unlike all previous versions, though the improvement in performance is small.
 Anki 24.XX uses it, AnkiMobile and AnkiDroid haven't been updated yet, so they use FSRS-4.5.
 If you want to read about the differences between FSRS-4.5 and FSRS-5, I have an article with an in-depth explanation of FSRS formulas.

-5.​ FSRS-5 (default parameters).
+6.​ FSRS-5 (default parameters).
 This is just to see how well FSRS-5 performs without optimization.

-6.​ FSRS-5 (pretrain).
+7.​ FSRS-5 (pretrain).
 In FSRS, the first 4 parameters (values of initial stability) are optimized in a completely different way compared to the rest.
 "Pretrain" is when the first 4 parameters are optimized, while the rest of parameters are set to default.
 In Anki >=24.06, when parameters are optimized, the optimizer determines whether to keep the default parameters, perform pretrain, or perform a full optimization; which one is used depends on the user's review history.
 The more reviews a user has, the more likely it is that full optimization will be performed.

 Below is a diagram that should give you a better understanding of FSRS.
 If you want to know the details, please read [this article](/Algorithm.md).